azurecitadel/azurecitadel.github.io/labs/terraformingAKS.md

 Type `terraform` and you'll see the command help.

-#### Terraform in the Windows Subsystem for Linux
+#### Adding Terraform to Windows Subsystem for Linux

 The following have been tested on the Ubuntu version of WSL.

-Install the Azure CLI from <https://aka.ms/GetTheAzureCli>.
+Install the Azure CLI from <https://aka.ms/GetTheAzureCli> if you haven't done so already.

 Install Terraform.
 Either: